datamade/justice-divided/data/README.md

 # Justice Divided - Analysis
-Justice Divided is an in-depth look at the juvenile justice system that shows punishment doesn't end when a juvenile offender goes free.
+Justice Divided is an in-depth look at the Cook County juvenile justice system that shows punishment doesn't end when a juvenile offender goes free.

 This directory contains everything you need to build the database for the underlying analysis.

-##Getting Started
+## Getting Started

 ### Requirements